breylaude/blog/_posts/2022-05-24-non-linguistic-prescription-games-and-cyborgian-emotion.md

 ---
 layout: post
-title: non-linguistic presciptionn, games and cyborgian emotion
+title: non-linguistic presciption, games and cyborgian emotion
 subtitle:
 gh-repo: breylaude/blog
 gh-badge: [star, fork, follow]
 tags: []
 comments: true
 ---

-> murder of the universe

 as someone with great difficulty properly processing emotion, and an amazing partner with low levels of emotional intelligence, it brings me hedonistic pleasure to realise that a seedling of a flowery feeling had managed to bud in the alien hellscape that is the folds of my brain, and that species was alien also to her.